 We stopped by our friend Jim’s jobsite the other day.
 Jim, or Jimmy as we call him works for a very large construction firm in the Chicago area.
 As we started to talk, he mentioned how he had to yell at one of his workers for safety concerns.
 It seems this guy was more concerned about getting the job done quickly instead of safely.
 This worker put up a ladder on uneven ground, with the wrong angle.
 In addition, he didn’t have the right height.
 Worst of all, this guy wasn’t even an apprentice.
 He was a journeyman who has over 20 years of experience.
-Maybe he wasn’t thinking, or maybe he felt to safe, but either way it was dangerous.
-After talking a while Jimmy wanted us to write a short hand out that he could give to his workers at their morning safety meetings.
+Maybe he wasn’t thinking, or maybe he felt too safe, but either way, it was dangerous.
+After talking a while Jimmy wanted us to write a shorthand out that he could give to his workers at their morning safety meetings.
 We wrote a nice piece for them and got great feedback, so we decided to add it here on our website.

 Butt or heel – Bottom end of the ladder, the end that is placed on the ground.

-Dogs or Pawls– Device attached to the inside of the beams of the fly section used to hold the fly section in place after it is raised.
+Dogs or Pawls – Device attached to the inside of the beams of the fly section used to hold the fly section in place after it is raised.

 Fly – Upper section of an extension ladder, the part that is raised into the air

 Footpads– Rubber swivel parts attached to the butt of the ladder